Skip to content

 Custom Readouts

 The primary purpose of the readout system is to enable you to create your own readout layers tailored to your specific needs.
-While RC architectures often are trained via regression, this also provies more flexibility for more complicated readout architectures and training protocols.
+While RC architectures often are trained via regression, this also provides more flexibility for more complicated readout architectures and training protocols.

 from orc.readouts import ReadoutBase